 Be warned, not every white is the same.
 They may all look white in the paint aisle, but just like every other color, whites have undertones that you will want to pay attention to.

-You will want to choose a white based on the undertones in the items like cabinets, flooring, and furniture that you are stuck with.
+You'll want to choose a white based on the undertones in the items like cabinets, flooring, and furniture that you are stuck with.

 For example if you have oak cabinets…

-Color 2: Pick a neutral.
+Color 2: Pick a neutral